Webhook Security

 // 6.
 Parse and process event

-const event = JSON.parse(rawBody);
+const event = JSON.parse(rawBody)

-if (event.event === 'leads.submit') {
+if (event.eventType === 'leads.submit') {

-await handleLead(event.data);
+await handleLead(event.payload)

 }

-return NextResponse.json({ success: true });
+return NextResponse.json({ success: true })

 } catch (error) {

-const message = error instanceof Error ? error.message : 'Unknown error';
+const message = error instanceof Error ? error.message : 'Unknown error'

-console.error('Webhook error:', message);
+console.error('Webhook error:', message)

-{ error: 'Internal error' },
+return NextResponse.json({ error: 'Internal error' }, { status: 500 })

 }